clairew/tapl/hw/hw6.md

 ## HW 6

 Note - before all of this code, I used my System F implementation.
 So - still need [all of that](../src/SystemF.hs) STLC with polymorphism typing and evaluation baloney.
+Also despite using System F code - I didn't implement type inference for `TyAbs` or `TyApp`.

 ### 22.3.9, 22.3.10